 And when you’re there, don’t forget to order one of the delicious pastries and sweets.

 Located just few steps from the Union Square, Bread’s Bakery is a place where its main chef Uri Scheft blends his two backgrounds into all he bakes, from Scandinavian dark rye breads and marzipan in his almond croissants to Jewish staples like chocolate babka and challah.
 The bakery is filled with good vibes and feels very comfortable.
-Sourdough bread I’ve tried has distinct flavor compared to other New York sourdough breads, it’s more similiar to European sourdough breads I’m used to eat.
+Sourdough bread I’ve tried has distinct flavor compared to other New York sourdough breads, it’s more similar to European sourdough breads I’m used to eat.
 Oh, and chocolate rugelach – to die for!

 On my last New York City visit in September, one of the personnel brought their famous freshly baked chocolate babka on a tray, smelling georgeusly.
 He offered the babka to my boyfriend as well, but he kindly refused to take a piece of it with words: No, thank you, I’m gluten intolerant.
 And it the same second boy with babka would reply: That’s illegal here! 🙂